028226 Beyond Culture: Diversity in Context

-(Weeks 1-3) Attendance at all four (4) formal lectures and each of the nine (9) tutorial sessions (NOW Weeks 4-9) participation in all online sessions and completion of task set in Blackboard is essential in this subject as learning, knowledge and development of skills is based on a collaborative approach, which involves workshopping and an interchange of ideas with other students and the tutor.
-A maximum of one (1) class only can be missed and students should advise the tutor in a timely manner if they cannot attend.
+Attendance at the workshops and participation in these workshops and any online activities is essential in this subject as the learning, knowledge and development of skills is based on a collaborative approach, which involves the workshopping and interchange of ideas with other students and the tutor.
+A maximum of one (1) workshop can be missed and students should inform the tutor in a timely manner if they cannot attend.
 It is a requirement of this subject that students undertake the OPELA task and attend any additional workshops and/or arranged to improve literacy skills.

 There is NO set text for this subject as readings will be available online.

 At the start of semester you will be instructed on how to access the subject readings via UTSLibrary.